Davewalsh3/MSPone/README.md

 All links will redirect to the specified content section of the page.

-By clicking on the links in the navbar, the scrollSpy effect will work regardless of whether or not you're viewing the sections in the same order they are listed in the dropdown navbar.
+By clicking on the links in the navbar you will be redirected to content of the page titled in the nav. this makes aceess to desired content instant and intuitive.

 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.
 During the testing phase, I had my features change position depending on screen size, I added some media queries to counter this.
 I also at this time fixed my background image in a static positon.